-5.1.2 CacheData: Shared Reference
+5.1.2 CacheData: Fair Threadsafe Implementation for WaitOnCompletion

 The choice made in 4.1.2 necessitates thread-safe shared access to the same resource.
-The C++ standard library provides std::shared\ptr<T>, a reference-counted pointer that is thread-safe for the required operations [20], making it a suitable candidate for this task.
+The C++ standard library provides std::shared\ptr<T>, a reference-counted pointer that is thread-safe for the required operations [21], making it a suitable candidate for this task.
 Although an implementation using it was explored, it presented its own set of challenges.
-Using std::shared\ptr<T> additionally introduces uncertainty, relying on the implementation to be performant.
-The standard does not specify whether a lock-free algorithm is to be used, and [21] suggests abysmal performance for some implementations.
-Therefore, the decision was made to implement atomic reference counting for CacheData.
-This involves providing a custom constructor and destructor wherein a shared atomic integer is either incremented or decremented using atomic fetch sub and add operations to modify the reference count.
-In the case of a decrease to zero, the destructor was called for the last reference and then performs the actual destruction.